What helps,

 BookTrust Writing Tips

-BookTrust has been getting children into books for over a hundred years.
-Their writing advice pages — aimed at different ages — are warm, practical, and written by authors who remember what it was like to start.
+Warm, practical writing advice for different ages, written by authors who remember what it was like to start.

 booktrust.org.uk →